ndz1020/DS3_Getting_n_Cleaning_Data-Course_Project/CodeBook.md

 The reasoning behind my selection of features is that the assignment explicitly states "Extracts only the measurements on the mean and standard deviation for each measurement."
 To be complete, I included all variables having to do with mean or standard deviation.

-In short, for this derived dataset, these signals were used to estimate variables of the feature vector for each pattern:
+From this derived dataset, these signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

 * tBodyAcc-XYZ